Home Crosses Pagan symbols & customs Site search

 • lower section - the south wind, the seat of fire and passion, and of melting and burning

-• right arm of the crossbeam - the east wind, the heart and the source of life and love
+• right arm - the east wind, the heart and the source of life and love

-• left arm of the crossbeam - the gentle wind from the spirit land, the dying breath and the subsequent journey into the unknown
+• left arm - the gentle wind from the spirit land, the dying breath and the subsequent journey into the unknown

 In Freemasonry...

-...the Latin cross with its single horizontal bar, is known as a Passion Cross.
-(With two bars a cross is known as a Patriarchal Cross and with three bars, a Salem Cross, signifying the ultimate rank of the wearer.
+...the Latin cross with its single horizontal bar is known as a Passion Cross.
+With two bars it's called a Patriarchal Cross and with three bars, a Salem Cross.
+Each type can be seen on the Freemason's regalia, according to rank.

-Christian Flag, for all Christians but mainly used by Protestants.
-Red - the blood shed by Jesus Christ, blue - royalty of Jesus Christ as King, white - purity of Jesus Christ
+The Christian Flag is for all Christians but mainly used by Protestants.
+Red, the blood shed by Jesus Christ; blue, royalty of Jesus Christ as King; white, purity of Jesus Christ.

 ...the Latin Cross is seen on several regional flags; Recife (Brazil), Pernambuco (Brazil), and Tucumán (Argentina), for example.
 A heraldic version, such as the Greek and Nordic crosses, are seen on many national flags.